elearning-x/certificat-ia/Part_1/1.7/p1_7_3_lab_correction_lasso_elasticnet_en.md

--   Import the ozone data `ozonecomplet.csv`
+-   Import the ozone data `ozonecomplet.csv` (dans Fun Campus les données sont dans le répertoire `data/`)
 -   Drop the last two qualitative variables and provide a summary of each variable using `astype` on the DataFrame column and the `describe` method on the DataFrame instance